-- Broadband Contributions are not required, however all developers should look to provide for Next Generation Access broadband infrastructure services as an integral part of the development scheme at the outset. - Employment and Skills In seeking to delivery economic prosperity across the county, and ensuring training provision meets the demands of a modern economy, the County Council will work collaboratively with the District/Borough Councils to identify on a case by case basis where actions and/or contributions may be sought to support the delivery of employment and skills in line with local plan policy. - Other site-specific requirements In some cases development may result in a need for other mitigating actions and these will be assessed on a case by case basis.
-Such requirements may relate, but not be limited to Flood and Water Management, Biodiversity, Archaeology and the Historic Environment, Landscape Character improvements, and Canals and Waterways.
+- Public Health and Adult Social Care The link between planning and health has been long established.
+The built and natural environments are major determinants of health and wellbeing.
+On many issues, there will be overlapping objectives with regard to transport, open space, housing, design and sustainability.
+Contributions may be sought to provide better outcomes to facilitate health and wellbeing. - Waste Services Government legislation is focused on the prevention and minimisation of waste, maximising re-use and recycling and diverting waste from landfill.
+Derbyshire County Council as a Waste Disposal Authority has a statutory duty under the Environmental Protection Act 1990 to offer facilities to local residents where they may deposit their household waste.
+New developments should be provided with a convenient means of waste management, including access to a Household Waste Recycling Centre (HWRC) offering suitable facilities for re-use, recycling and disposal. - Libraries Local authorities have a statutory duty under the Public Libraries and Museums Act 1964.
+In Derbyshire, public library services are delivered through a network of 45 static and 2 mobile libraries.
+New developments which place demand on library services may require developer contributions to mitigate the impacts of a development on the library service. - Broadband Contributions are not required, however all developers should look to provide for Next Generation Access broadband infrastructure services as an integral part of the development scheme at the outset. - Employment and Skills In seeking to deliver economic prosperity across the county, and ensuring training provision meets the demands of a modern economy, the County Council will work collaboratively with the District/Borough Councils/PDNPA to identify on a case by case basis where actions and/or contributions may be sought to support the delivery of employment and skills in line with local plan policy. - Biodiversity Net Gain Under the Environment Act 2021, Developers must deliver a BNG of 10%.
+This means a development will result in more or better quality natural habitat than there was before development.
+Some developments are exempt from BNG regulations.
+For relevant planning applications submitted to Derbyshire County Council, BNG will be required. - Other site-specific requirements In some cases development may result in a need for other mitigating actions and these will be assessed on a case by case basis.
+Such requirements may relate, but not be limited to Flood and Water Management, Archaeology and the Historic Environment, Landscape Character improvements, and Canals and Waterways.

-Further information on these requirements can be found in Appendices 1 to 8.
+Further information on these requirements can be found in Appendices 1 to 9.